turingschool/backend-curriculum-site/module1/lessons/methods_and_return_values.md

 ## Defining Return Values

-We want this method to output, or **Return** the Celsius temperature.
+We want this method to output, or **Return** the sum.
 How does Ruby know what value to return?

 A return value is either: